 When your child is on prednisone therapy, be alert towards other medications since prednisone could interact with other drugs to cause adverse reactions.

-- Avoid giving over-the-counter drugs such as acetaminophen, aspirin, antacids, or cold medications.
+- Avoid giving over-the-counter drugs such as acetaminopheniXAlso known as Paracetamol, it is a medication used to treat fever and mild or moderate pain , aspirin, antacids, or cold medications.
 If it is a must, then consult your child’s doctor first.

 - Certain medications should not be taken with prednisone, and if taken, the child has to be monitored.
 Consult your doctor before giving your child the following medicines.

 - WarfariniXMedication used to treat blood clots and prevent future clots

 - IsoniazidiXMedication used to treat tuberculosis or prevent its return

 - If you are using any home remedies or herbal supplements, inform your doctor to know their safety.